 The JMA theory provides a satisfactory description of isothermal transformations as illustrated in Fig. 2.
 Thus, the JMA equation, Eq.
-(1) (rather than the order of reaction equation), was adopted as the basis for the study of non-isothermal transformations.
+(1), (rather than the order of reaction equation) was adopted as a basis for the study of non-isothermal transformations.
 A generalization appropriate for an arbitrary temperature-time history was required.
-As described earlier, the fraction transformed x(t)must be a functional of the function T(t') for all t' < t.
-An analogous case is found in Cahn's additivity criterion [18] for analyzing the progress of a reaction along an arbitrary path in a T-T-T diagram.
-The surprising result of this analysis, and that provided by Henderson [8], is that in the constant heating rate case, the descriptive equation, Eq.
+As described earlier, the fraction transformed x(t) must be a functional of the function T(t') for all t' < t.
+An analogous case is found in Cahn's additivity criterion [20] for analyzing the progress of a reaction along an arbitrary path in a T-T-T diagram.
+Surprising results of this analysis, and that provided by Henderson [10] are that in the constant heating rate case, the descriptive equation, Eq.
 (10), is essentially independent of the kinetic exponent, n, and that the Kissinger equation holds.
 Thus, although the basic equation in Kissinger's analysis of homogeneous transformations is indeed inappropriate for heterogeneous solid state transformations, the Kissinger method can be applied to the analysis of heterogeneous transformations.
-Also, it is possible to understand why the Kissinger method had previously been successfully applied to the fitting of constant heating rate data in many studies of heterogeneous solid state reactions.
+Also, it is possible understand why the Kissinger method had previously been successfully applied to the fitting of constant heating rate data in many studies of heterogeneous solid state reactions.

-The validity of the theoretical description of the nonisothermal transformation case is indicated by the agreement observed in the kinetic parameters extracted from the isothermal and from the constant heating rate measurements in Sb{0.20}As{0.32}Se{0.48} glassy alloy.
-This agreement is particularly good for the samples in which the effects of incubation were removed by preannealing; the values for Eand $\ln K_0$ agree within 2% which is within the limit of error inherent in the measurements.
-Another way of assessing the non-isothermal theory is to use the kinetic parameters deduced from isothermal studies to predict non-isothermal DSC curves.
-The close agreement between the observed and predicted DSC peak temperature, $T{\rm p}$, full width at half maximum, FWHM, and asymmetry support the correctness of the theoretical approach.
-It is possible to attribute the somewhat poorer results for the unannealed samples to the fact that the JMA equation does not describe incubation effects.
-An incubation time can be expected to inhibit transformation on the low temperature side of the reaction rate peak in a non-isothermal experiment resulting in a less skewed peak, as observed.
+The validity of the theoretical description of the non-isothermal transformation case is indicated by the agreement observed in the kinetic parameters extracted from the isothermal and from the constant heating rate measurements in $Cu{0.03}Ge{0.20}Te{0.77}$ glassy alloy.
+This agreement is particularly good for the samples in which the effects of incubation were removed by preannealing; the values for E and $\ln K_0$ agree within 2.8% which is within the limit of error inherent in the measurements.
+Another way of assessing the non-isothermal theory is to use the kinetics parameters deduced from isothermal studies to predict non-isothermal DSC curves.
+The close agreement between the observed and predicted DSC peak temperature, $T{\rm p}$, full width at half maximum, FWHM, and asymmetry then stand as support for the correctness of the theoretical approach.
+It is possible attribute the somewhat poorer results on the unannealed samples to the fact that the JMA equation does not describe incubation effects.
+An incubation time can be expected to inhibit the transformation on the low temperature side of the reaction rate peak in a non-isothermal experiment resulting in a narrower less skewed peak, as observed.

-The principal results may be summarized as follows. (i) Henderson's assumption [8] that the JMA reaction rate equation holds for arbitrary temperature history and the assumption that the volume fraction crystallized is determined by the number of atom movements for arbitrary temperature history as described herein lead to equivalent theories and, in the non-isothermal case, indicate that the Kissinger method can be used to extract kinetic parameters. (ii) The results obtained for samples of Sb{0.20}As{0.32}Se{0.48} glassy alloy exhibiting incubation effects in the isothermal case are seen to be approximately described by the quoted theory.
+The principal results may be summarized as follows: (i) Henderson's assumption [10] that the JMA reaction rate equation holds for arbitrary temperature history and the assumption that the volume fraction crystallized is determined by the number of atom movements for arbitrary temperature history as described herein lead to equivalent theories and, in the non-isothermal case, indicate that the Kissinger method can be used to extract kinetic parameters. (ii) The results obtained in samples of the Cu{0.03}Ge{0.20}Te{0.77} glassy alloy exhibiting incubation effects in the isothermal case are seen to be approximately described by the quoted theory.
 Moreover, it is shown that when incubation effects are eliminated, by preannealing, detailed agreement with theory is obtained.
-Thus, in the present work, for the preannealed samples, the DSC peak positions, FWHM, and asymmetry obtained in non-isothermal measurements are in remarkable agreement with theoretical predictions based upon kinetic parameters deduced from isothermal experiments.
+Thus, in the present work in the preannealed samples, the DSC peak positions, FWHM, and asymmetry obtained in non-isothermal measurements are in remarkable agreement with theoretical predictions based upon kinetic parameters deduced from isothermal experiments.
 Also, the kinetic parameters deduced from non-isothermal experiments and those deduced from isothermal experiments agree within experimental uncertainties.